 The hot and dry extreme summers of 2018 and 2019 have been causing a major forest crisis in Europe.
 There is the realistic risk that the situation in 2020 will substantially worsen.
 In Germany, a dispute on adaptation of forest management to climate change unfolds.
 We plea for a shift towards ecosystem-based solutions.
 Many foresters seem to underestimate the power of ecosystems and overestimate their own wisdom.
 Interview in Deutsche Welle television, filmed in Treuenbrietzen, a pine plantation, destroyed by a fire:

-+++ 10 May 2020.
-Recently, Centre staff visited forest areas affected by calamities (barkbeetle outbreaks, windthrows and drought) as well as subsequent salvage logging in various parts of Germany.
++++ During the summer 2020, Centre staff visited forest areas affected by calamities (barkbeetle outbreaks, windthrows and drought) as well as subsequent salvage logging in various parts of Germany.
 The trip revealed serious facets of the unfolding forest crisis with large-scale clearcuts and conventional reforestation practices that contribute to ecosystem degradation.
 Many German foresters seem to abandon the principles of sustainable forest management, the sector was so proud of.
 Slidecasts document the practices that give reason for concern and seem to be against the principles of sustainable forestry (in German) +++

 The Centre for Econics and Ecosystem Management has contributed to the establishment of the